omakoto/keyremapper-rs/README.md

 - Unlike AHK, KeyRemapper can distinguish different input devices, and allows you to handle different devices differently.

-- Unlike AHK, KeyRemapper doesn't provide any features to allow to use different mappings for different apps, or to control windows, etc. You need to write code to do such things.
+- This library provides a function to get the active window information.
+Use this to use different mappings for different apps.

-  (See also later section for creating different mappings for different apps.)

 ## Prerequisite

 ### 1. Gain access to `/devn/input/*` and `/dev/uinput`